-What OAT says: We teach literature primarily through a "Reader Response Theory" approach, where students are empowered to discover meanings from texts through their subjective experience as unique readers with differing identities and backgrounds.
+What TSS says: We teach literature primarily through a "Reader Response Theory" approach, where students are empowered to discover meanings from texts through their subjective experience as unique readers with differing identities and backgrounds.
 Through this method, we enact inquiry-based learning, where students are prompted with questions to help them delve into texts and develop their critical thinking skills.
 Students are encouraged to become reflective independent thinkers who confidently express their views on literature with clarity and persuasion.
 This approach encompasses the belief that there is not one correct interpretation of a text, but rather many possibilities.
 We see our students become active learners, engaged with a text and with their peers through discussion, rather than passively listening to the teacher.
 In addition to our reader response approach, we also teach elements of literature so that students have foundational knowledge to refer to in their interpretations.

-What OAT says: We use a student-centred learning approach in our humanities and social science classes, where students are encouraged to research topics of personal interest and choose project directions suited to their individual preferences.
+What TSS says: We use a student-centred learning approach in our humanities and social science classes, where students are encouraged to research topics of personal interest and choose project directions suited to their individual preferences.
 By facilitating projects and activities centred on students' freedom of choice, we see learners become genuinely invested in their own education journey.
 We incorporate inquiry-based practices to help students become critical thinkers and cultivate their motivation in delving further into class concepts.

 Creative arts programs are studio-driven.
 While historical works and movements may still be taught to add context to the program, students mainly engage in making art (visual, musical, theatrical, etc).
 The goal is use the actual practice of art to help educate students’ emotions, cognition, and ethos.